busiedpandora/smartblaze/README.md

 - **Image analysis** by the chatbot with the ability to add images for processing (image vision).
 - **File upload** support, allowing the chatbot to access and analyze the contents of various types of files.
 - **Cloud-based chat and configuration storage**, enabling you to resume conversations across multiple devices.

+To use SmartBlaze, you'll need your own API key to interact with the chatbot models.
+You can obtain an API key from the AI model provider (OpenAI and Google).